 - 11.1 Decisions on progress shall be taken by the Faculty Progress Committee or a sub-committee thereof.
 The committee shall have the power to exclude a candidate or to impose conditions regarding a candidate's future progress. - 11.2 The Faculty shall publish to all candidates the arrangements for identifying any candidate who does not comply with progress requirements.
-The Faculty shall notify such candidates of the date of the meeting of the committee and the procedures to permit a candidate to make representations at or prior to the committee meeting. - 11.3 Appeal against decisions of the Faculty Progress Committee may be made following the Codes of Procedure set out in the Fees and General Information for Students section of the University Calendar.
+The Faculty shall notify such candidates of the date of the meeting of the committee and the procedures to permit a candidate to make representations at or prior to the committee meeting.

-&lt;sup>3 Where a candidate is in the third or subsequent year of an Honours or integrated Masters programme, the approval of the Adviser extends to Honours/Masters status and not to individual courses.
+3 Where a candidate is in the third or subsequent year of an Honours or integrated Masters programme, the approval of the Adviser extends to Honours/Masters status and not to individual courses.